-The following guest post is courtesy of Reem Aboul Hosn, Research and Market Analyst Officer at Credit Financier Invest (CFI) Ltd.
+The following article was written by Reem Aboul Hosn, Research and Market Analyst Officer at Credit Financier Invest (CFI) Ltd.

 What triggered the sell-off in Oil prices earlier this week?
 One possible response is the impact of US policies on markets, and concerns about growth in global trade.

 In the latest escalating U.S.-China trade dispute, the Trump administration proposed 25% tariffs on approximately USD 60 billion worth of imports from China to protest Beijing’s so-called “theft” of U.S. technology.

 In retaliation, China increased tariffs up to 25% on 128 US imported products which fired up a spark of trade war between two of the world’s biggest economies.

 China’s harsh reaction to US tariffs, resulted in large US companies criticizing President Trump’s approach and raising fears the long period of sustained growth could be coming to an end.